Midhun-MP/MMP_EmojiPicker/README.md

 MMP_EmojiPicker
 =========

-MMP_EmojiPicker is an Emoji Picker for iOS applicaions.
+MMP_EmojiPicker is an Emoji Picker for iOS applications.

 - It's an universal library (Works both on iPad and iPhone devices)
 - You can specify the emoji types you want to display